Spy Kids: Spy Kids (2001)

-After retiring from espionage for ten years, Gregorio and Ingrid (Antonio Banderas and Carla Gugino) are pulled back into duty for their important assignment despite the fact they were out of practice, and were captured.
-Their two children, Carmen and Juni (Alexa Vega and Daryl Sabara), stay with their uncle Felix Gumm (Cheech Marin) and discover the truth of their parents' past, which they had neglected to tell them because they were afraid that if they knew, they would picture danger at every corner; and decide to rescue them.
-On their first mission, Carmen and Juni manage to bring around their estranged uncle, Isador "Machete" Cortez (Danny Trejo), a genius gadget inventor and Juni helps to redeem a TV show host named Fegan Floop (Alan Cumming).
+After retiring from espionage for 10 years, Gregorio and Ingrid (Antonio Banderas and Carla Gugino) are pulled back into duty for their important assignment despite the fact they were out of practice and were captured.
+Their two children, Carmen and Juni (Alexa Vega and Daryl Sabara), stay with their first uncle Felix Gumm (Cheech Marin) and discover the truth of their parents' past, which they had neglected to tell them because they were afraid that if they knew, they would picture danger at every corner; and decide to rescue them.
+On their first mission, Carmen and Juni manage to bring around their estranged uncle, Isador "Machete" Cortez (Danny Trejo), a genius gadget inventor and Juni helps to redeem a kids' TV show host named Fegan Floop (Alan Cumming).
 Together, Carmen and Juni thwart the plan of Floop's notorious second in-command Alexander Minion (Tony Shalhoub) to develop an army of androids resembling young children (including Carmen and Juni themselves) for a mastermind named Mr. Lisp (Robert Patrick) and his partner Ms. Gradenko (Teri Hatcher).
-The robots based on Carmen and Juni became part of Floop's show.
-The film was shot on location in Austin, Texas.
+The robots based on Carmen and Juni became part of Floop's own TV show.
+The film was shot on location in Austin, Texas and Latin America.

 Spy Kids 2: The Island of Lost Dreams (2002)

 As agents of the OSS, Carmen and Juni try to save the daughter (Taylor Momsen) of the President of the United States (Christopher McDonald) while facing a particularly hard competition with Gary and Gerti Giggles (Matt O'Leary and Emily Osment), the two children of a double-dealing agent Donnagon Giggles (Mike Judge), whom Carmen and Juni helped to rescue them from the first film.
-Juni gets fired from the OSS after fighting with Gary over a smaller version of the transmooker, a device that can shut off all electronic devices even though it was Gary who started the fight.
-Juni loses his spot for the best spy kid of the year award, while Donnagon plans to steal the transmooker to take over the world.
-On their second mission, Carmen and Juni follow the trail to the mysterious island of Leeke Leeke which is home to Romero (Steve Buscemi), an eccentric scientist who attempted to create genetically miniaturised animals, but instead ended up with his island inhabited by mutant monsters.
-Eventually, Donnagon is fired and Gary is suspended, and the transmooker is destroyed.
-Juni is offered his job back, but in order to take a break from the OSS, he retires to start his own private eye agency.
+Juni gets fired from the OSS after fighting with Gary over a smaller version of the Transmooker, a device that can shut off all of the electronic devices even though it was Gary who started the fight.
+Juni loses his spot for the best Spy Kid of The Year award, while Donnagon plans to steal the Transmooker to take over the world.
+On their second mission, Carmen and Juni follow the trail to the mysterious island of Leeke Leeke which is home to Romero (Steve Buscemi), an eccentric scientist who attempted to create genetically miniaturized animals, but instead wounded up with his island inhabited by mutant monsters.
+Eventually, Donnagon is fired and Gary is suspended, and the Transmooker is destroyed.
+Juni is offered his job back, but in order to take a break from the OSS, he retires to begin his own private eye agency.